Calendars, planners, to-do lists: these are just a few of the tools we use to stay on top of our day-to-day activities.

 This isn't actually a spreadsheet or a template, but you can get free interactive dashboards for sales activity using HubSpot CRM and Sales Hub.
 With this tool, you can track your pipeline using different metrics and manage the data for transparent deal forecasting.

-With handy columns that correspond to tasks and action items, this is a sales activity report that allows sales reps to keep track of their activities each week and compare their progress against goals that have been set.
+With handy columns that correspond to tasks and action items, this sales activity report lets reps keep track of their activities each week — offering a reference point for them to see whether they're keeping pace with management's goals and expectations.

-Here's another template that offers a simplified way to track your sales goals, tailored toward a product-based business.
-Using a budgetary approach, the spreadsheet forecasts sales based on price per unit and will track which items make up what percentage of total sales.
+This template is tailored toward product-based businesses.
+If your company fits that bill, it offers a simplified way to track your sales goals.
+Using your sales budget, the spreadsheet forecasts sales based on price per unit and will track which items make up what percentage of total sales.

-Keep track of revenue from sales with this sales tracking spreadsheet.
-Once you enter the number of products that were sold, you'll be able to view a breakdown revenue by each product in an attractive and easy-to-read graph view.
+Keep track of revenue generated from deals closed with this sales tracking spreadsheet.
+Using the number of products sold, this spreadsheet produces a revenue breakdown by product in an easy-to-read graph view.
+At a glance, sales managers can quickly assess the team’s progress toward revenue goals and reps can pinpoint big wins and areas for improvement.

-If you're a key stake holder in your organization, it helps to have a macro view of your sales team's activities, especially with regard to what's currently moving through the funnel.
-This tracking spreadsheet breaks down the number of deals in each stage so that you can visualize the current progress.
+If you're a key stakeholder in your organization, it helps to have a macro view of your sales team's activities, especially with regard to what's currently moving through the funnel.
+This tracking spreadsheet breaks down the number of deals in each stage so that you can visualize the progress and opportunities within the sales team.

-Using a sales activity tracker can help you get the full picture of your sales teams' performance with regard to productivity, close rates, and projected revenue.
-Having your finger on the pulse of these numbers can help you plan better as well as know when and how to improve.
+Using a sales activity tracker can give you the full picture of your sales team's performance with regard to productivity, close rates, and projected revenue.
+Having your finger on the pulse of these numbers means you’ll make better informed decisions more quickly.
+Whether you're a sales rep, a sales manager, or higher up, you’ll find the information you need to do your best work in a sales activity tracker.